Visit Colorful Jaipur – India’s Pink City of Rajasthan

 Colonial Era and Independence

-During British rule, Jaipur remained a princely state, allowing it to preserve much of its architectural heritage and cultural traditions.
-The city continued to flourish as a center of trade, particularly in textiles, jewelry, and handicrafts.
-After India’s independence in 1947, Jaipur merged with neighboring princely states and became the capital of the newly formed state of Rajasthan in 1950.
+During British rule, Jaipur remained a princely state in indirect alliance with the Crown, allowing it to preserve much of its architectural heritage and royal court traditions.
+The maharajas continued to commission grand buildings — the Albert Hall Museum (1887) is the most striking — and the city remained a center of textile, jewelry, and handicrafts production.
+After Indian independence in 1947, Jaipur merged with neighboring princely states (Bikaner, Jodhpur, Jaisalmer, Udaipur and others) to form the new state of Rajasthan in 1949–1950, with Jaipur as the capital.

 Modern Jaipur